Explainable Artificial Intelligence Techniques for Interpretation of Food Models: a Review: Explaining Food Safety

-Similarly, \cite{nr153} applied LIME and Grad-CAM to a DenseNet-based model developed for classifying tomato leaf diseases.
+Similarly, \cite{nr153} and \cite{nr219} applied LIME and Grad-CAM to a DenseNet-based model developed for classifying tomato leaf diseases.
 Moreover, \cite{nr177} proposed the use of a MobileNetV2 model combined with data augmentation and reweighting techniques for accurate classification of potato leaf diseases on imbalanced datasets, with Grad-CAM used to explain the model’s predictions. \cite{nr151} introduced a novel saliency-based XAI method using perturbation techniques for object detection, which iteratively refines saliency maps to enhance the interpretability of the applied ResNet model while maintaining high accuracy in classifying potato diseases.
+Two other significant works have been proposed by \cite{nr201} and \cite{nr216}, who introduce two new lightweight CNN architectures, XSE-TomatoNet and XLTLDisNet, designed to detect diseases in tomato plants.
+In both studies, XAI plays a crucial role, utilizing various techniques such as SHAP, LIME, Grad-CAM, and Grad-CAM++.
+The comparison of these explanations helps validate the developed models.
 Finally, \cite{nr187} presented a tomato health monitoring system that integrates YOLOv8 for detection and MobileNetV3 for real-time counting and classification of diseases, with Grad-CAM++ used to explain the model’s predictions.
 It is important to mention that CAM-based technology contributed to model verification and highlighted regions with particular texture and color patterns.

 A set of research targeted tree and fruit diseases. \cite{nr117} applied CNN models to detect grape diseases using the PlantVillage dataset, validated with Grad-CAM. \cite{nr52} introduced GLD-Det, a MobileNet-based model for detecting guava leaf diseases, confirmed by Grad-CAM for real-time mobile applications.
 This is an important example of a CAM-based solution in real-time prediction, improving the sample prediction explanation. \cite{nr11} explored the interpretability of CNN models like VGG, GoogLeNet, and ResNet for fruit leaf classification, demonstrating the superior performance of ResNet with Grad-CAM for feature visualization.
-In another example, \cite{nr72} integrated a novel module into CNN architectures for fine-grained crop disease classification, with Grad-CAM confirming the model’s focus on relevant features.
+In another example, \cite{nr72} integrated a novel module into CNN architectures for fine-grained crop disease classification, with Grad-CAM confirming the model’s focus on relevant features. \cite{nr221} proposed DynLeafNet, a dynamic, computationally efficient, and explainable CNN-based architecture for automatic plant disease recognition, trained on the PlantVillage dataset, with results explained using Grad-CAM++.

 In addition to disease detection, several studies shifted attention toward pest detection and pest management in agriculture. \cite{nr124} evaluated Faster-RCNN with a MobileNetV3 backbone for pest identification, validated with Grad-CAM. \cite{nr122} improved pest classification models using genetic algorithms, confirming model efficiency through Grad-CAM visualizations. \cite{nr127} developed ExquisiteNet, a DL model for pest identification validated by Grad-CAM.
 Additionally, \cite{nr123} used various XAI techniques to provide detailed visual explanations for a lightweight CNN in crop health monitoring. \cite{nr41} utilized LIME with the proposed I-LDD framework, leveraging ELM for fast and robust disease classification on the PlantVillage dataset, accompanied by visual explanations that highlight diseased leaf areas.
 These two papers show composite solutions, utilizing multiple XAI techniques to provide more insightful explanations.